 Blocks are a set of transactions, and currently restricted to be less than or equal to 1,000,000 bytes and designed so that on average only 1 block per ~10 minutes can be created.
-The groups the create blocks are known as bitcoin miners.
-These miners can pick which ever transactions they want in the block they create.
+The groups that create blocks are known as Bitcoin miners.
+These miners can pick whichever transactions they want in the block they create.

 The reason for that is because they use 95% confidence.
-If a block was found now maybe you'd only need 20 satoshi/byte, but it might be an hour before the next block and in the subsequent time a large amount of new transactions come in.
+If a block was found now maybe you'd only need 20 satoshi/byte, but it might be an hour before the next block, and in the subsequent time a large amount of new transactions come in.

 Sometimes you don't need such high confidence (e.g. it's not important, or you have a way of fee bumping), so you can get away with much lower fees.

-It's because a high-fee paying transaction depends on it, and reprioritizes it. i.e. the only way for the miner to get the money from the "good" transaction, is include a "bad" one first.
+It's because a high-fee paying transaction depends on it, and reprioritizes it. i.e. the only way for the miner to get the money from the "good" transaction, is to include a "bad" one first.
 It's known as Child-Pays-For-Parent (CPFP), but note that some old versions of bitcoin core, and bitcoin unlimited don't support it (and leave those transactions for smarter miner software).

 estimatesmartfee $n on bitcoin core (0.16.0).
 The chart is generated by dumping the mempool and doing some smart sorting.

 BuyBitcoinWorldWide writers are subject-matter experts and base their articles on firsthand information, like interviews with experts, white papers or original studies and experience.
 We also use trusted research and studies from other well-known sources.
 You can learn more about our editorial guidelines.